ranja-sarkar/ranja-sarkar.github.io/_posts/2026-02-11-linear-regression.md

 # Regularizing regression model

 Explicit regularization is where one explicitly adds a term to the (often ill-posed) optimization problem.
-These terms could be priors, or constraints.
+These terms could be priors (Bayesian framework) or constraints.
 The regularization or penalty term imposes a cost on the optimization function to make the optimal solution unique.
 Explicit regularization of regression models almost always ensures optimal model complexity.
-Implicit regularization includes early stopping which is prevalent in stochastic gradient descent algorithm used for training/optimizing deep neural networks.
+Implicit regularization includes early stopping which is prevalent in stochastic gradient descent algorithm used for training neural networks.

 A regression model is represented by a number of columns (m), a number of rows (n) in the dataset and regression coefficients or weights (w) on the independent variables.
 The loss function J in a vanilla (basic) linear model is a squared term - square of the deviation of predicted value from actual value.

 ![jbasic](https://github.com/user-attachments/assets/af784587-252c-41f6-a0d5-3a5fc36dc109)

-Regularized regression models, Lasso (L1) and Ridge (L2) are used for feature selection and reducing complexity of the model thereby enhancing model interpretability.
+Regularized regression models - Lasso (L1) and Ridge (L2) are used for feature selection and reducing complexity of the model thereby enhancing model interpretability.
 There's a third type - ElasticNet that allows a balance of both L1 & L2 penalty terms, leading to better model performance in some cases.

 ![l1](https://github.com/user-attachments/assets/fd0c443f-baf9-4fc4-8115-8801d1566b16)